qupath/qupath-extension-stardist/README.md

 It is intended for the (at the time of writing) not-yet-released QuPath v0.3, and remains in a not-quite-complete state.

-> **Note:** The implementation has changed from QuPath v0.2.
+> **Note:** The implementation has changed from QuPath v0.2, and the results may not be identical.
-> Nucleus classifications are now supported, but tile padding is not.
-> See the documentation for more details.
+> One new feature is that nucleus classifications - see [the documentation](https://qupath.readthedocs.io/en/stable/docs/advanced/stardist.html) for more details.

 ## Installing